isajacas/isajacas.github.io/README.md

 # <center> Welcome! 👋 </center>
-I'm Isabel M. Jacas, a chilean Economist and Data Scientist 👩‍💻🇨🇱 interested in educational policy in developing countries and how to use data to improve access to information for both families and schools. <br>
+I'm Isabel M. Jacas, a chilean Economist and Data Scientist 👩‍💻🇨🇱 working at [TetherEducation](https://www.tether.education/) as Head Data Scientist.
+I'm interested in educational policy in developing countries and how to use data to improve access to information for both families and schools.  <br>
 <br>

 <b>Contact Information</b> <br>